-Each participating team is responsible for their return travel and any administrative or visa charges to Bratislava (details of consulates for visa applications and teams requiring visas will be available on the web site from 2016) and any additional costs incurred due to earlier arrival or later departures.
-Our local organisers are also happy to provide team invitations for visa/ border crossings and any supporting sponsorship/ financial applications on request.
-The oral round registration fee is required to participate in the first oral round in Bratislava.
+Each participating team is responsible for their return travel and any administrative or visa charges to Sofia (details of consulates for visa applications and teams requiring visas will be available on the web site from February 2017) and any additional costs incurred due to earlier arrival or later departures.
+Our local organisers will be happy to arrange for team invitations for visa/ border crossings and any supporting sponsorship/ financial applications on request.
+The oral round registration fee is required to participate in the first oral round in Sofia.
 This fee will allow the participation of a one team to include their accommodation and basic subsistence costs during the competition dates (a team may include up to 3/4 team members and one accompanying coach).
-The oral round participation fee may be paid by bank transfer in which case it MUST be received by the organizers and confirmation of payment sent by e-mail no later than the 15th April 2016 (the original copy of the payment confirmation is to be produced at registration).
-Any team not able to provide evidence of bank payment by 15th April will be required to pay the due fee in euros at registration in Bratislava.
-The oral round participation fee may also be paid by cash payment on the 29th April 2016 at the registration of the team in Bratislava.
-PLEASE NOTE THAT ALL FEES DUE OR EXTRA MONIES PAYABLE MUST BE RECEIVED NO LATER THAN CLOSURE OF REGISTRATION ON 29th APRIL 2016.
-8. Bank Details and Organisers details The Organiser of the event is the British Law Centre at Warsaw University, please mail d.ashmore@uw.edu.pl Local organiser contact details will be posted later.
+The oral round participation fee may be paid by bank transfer in which case it MUST be received by the organizers and confirmation of payment sent by e-mail no later than the 14th April 2017 (the original copy of the payment confirmation is to be produced at registration).
+Any team not able to provide evidence of bank payment by 14th April will be required to pay the due fee in euros at registration in Sofia.
+The oral round participation fee may also be paid by cash payment on the 28th April 2017 at the registration of the team in Sofia.
+PLEASE NOTE THAT ALL FEES DUE OR EXTRA MONIES PAYABLE MUST BE RECEIVED NO LATER THAN CLOSURE OF REGISTRATION ON 28th APRIL 2017.
+8. Bank Details and Organisers details The Organiser of the event are the British Law Centres of the English charity Juris Angliae Scientia and in particular the British Law Centre at Warsaw University, please mail d.ashmore@uw.edu.pl Local organiser contact details will be posted later.